 Education is a vital component of the overall strategy to increase the survival of released reef fish and encourage best fishing practices for snapper grouper species.
 Outreach by the FWC and partners has been ongoing for many years, and FWC has experience implementing several required online training courses for anglers, including FWC's Shore-Based Shark Fishing and Skyway Fishing Pier educational courses.
-A required course for those participating in the FWC Study Fleet would help ensure the understanding of best fishing practices, species-identification, and proper use of descending devices.
-FWC staff will develop the education course with input from experienced anglers and conservation partners.
+A required course for those participating in the FWC Study Fleet would help ensure the understanding of best fishing practices, speciesidentification, and proper use of descending devices.
+FWC staff developed the education course with input from experienced anglers and conservation partners.
 The course will be available online through the FWC website.
 Course content will promote best fishing practices, educate anglers on strategies to reduce discard release mortality, and teach species identification, as well as any needed information about the proposal.
-After being selected and before the first fishing trip for the Study Fleet all captains of private vessels and for-hire vessels, as well as all anglers fishing in the Study Fleet program, will be required to view and complete the online educational course.
+After being selected and before the first fishing trip for the Study Fleet, all captains of private vessels and anglers onboard their vessel will be required to view and complete the online educational course.
 Anglers will be required to have proof of course completion prior to fishing to provide to the captain during their assigned quarter and group.
+For charter for-hire and headboat vessels selected and before the first fishing trip for the Study Fleet, all captains (and crew that are designated data collectors on headboats) will be required to view and complete the online education course.
+Anglers on charter for-hire and headboat vessels are not required to take the education course, but must be onboarded by the captain on the course materials prior to hooks in the water.